 User-defined criteria specify the item types, and items of these types, to be published from the database.
 The form and content of the website's main page can be controlled with a user-defined template.
-The tables for each item type have userdefined columns and contain any attributes.
+The tables for each item type have user-defined columns and contain any attributes.
 The pages for items have individual user-defined templates so that the layout and attributes to be published can be controlled.

 Collectively these templates are called a theme.
-Several themes are provided with Web Publisher.